Growth rates for the H\"older coefficients of the linear stochastic fractional heat equation with rough dependence in space

 {\bf Abstract:} We study the linear stochastic fractional heat equation

-where $-(-\Delta)^{\frac{\alpha}{2}}$ denotes the fractional Laplacian with power $\alpha\in (1, 2)$, and the driving noise $\dot W$ is a centered Gaussian field which is white in time and has the covariance of a fractional Brownian motion with Hurst parameter $H\in\left(\frac {2-\alpha}2,\frac 12\right)$.
-We establish exact asymptotics for the solution as $t, x\rightarrow \infty$ and derive sharp growth rates for the H\"older coefficients.
-The proofs are based on Talagrand’s majorizing measure theorem and Sudakov's minoration theorem.
+where $-(-\Delta)^{\frac{\alpha}{2}}$ denotes the fractional Laplacian with $\alpha\in (1, 2)$.
+The driving noise $\dot W$ is a centered Gaussian field that is white in time and has the covariance of a fractional Brownian motion with Hurst parameter $H\in\left(\frac {2-\alpha}2,\frac 12\right)$.
+We establish exact asymptotics for the solution as both temporal and spatial variables tend to infinity, and derive sharp growth rates for the H\"older coefficients.
+The proofs are based on Talagrand's majorizing measure theorem and Sudakov's minoration theorem.

 0.3cm {\bf Keyword:} {Stochastic fractional heat equation; rough noise; global H\"older continuity; majorizing measure theorem.} 0.3cm

 {\bf MSC: } {60H15; 60G17; 60G22.}